-RWC has been in the new home warranty business for 35 years and has issued warranties on over 3 million homes.
+RWC has been in the new home warranty business since 1981 and has issued warranties on over 3 million homes.
 More importantly for you, we’ve managed the dispute resolution process between the homeowner and the builder on thousands of homes over the years.

 Home warranties issued by RWC are insured by Western Pacific Mutual Insurance Company, A Risk Retention Group (WPMIC).
 WPMIC specializes in builder home warranties and, in fact, only writes insurance for its builder members.
 The financial strength of the company ($112 million in surplus equity as of December 31, 2017) dedicated for new home warranty resolution and builder liability issues means you don’t have to worry about the insurer behind your home warranty going out of business because of either man-made or natural catastrophic losses (hurricanes, oil spills, etc.).